madebydna/epistola/README.markdown

 Rename `mail.yml.example` to `mail.yml` and change the configuration.

-Run the rake task to download messages from Gmail
+Start the Rails server before running the rake task to download messages from Gmail

     rake mail_bot:download_messages

 By default this will download messages sent through the Google Group "ruby-mendicant-university" and save them to the database, preserving the threaded nature of the messages.
-Note that the rails server needs to be running for the rake task to work.
+At the moment the number of messages is capped at 60.

-Run the server to browse messages: `rails s`
+Messages can now be browsed by group and by thread at `localhost:3000`

 ### Main Features